awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.md

 # Getting Started with DynamoDB SDK<a name="GettingStarted"></a>

 This section contains hands\-on tutorials to help you learn about Amazon DynamoDB\.
 We encourage you to work through one of the language\-specific tutorials\.
-The sample code in these tutorials can run against either the downloadable version of DynamoDB or the Amazon DynamoDB web service\.
+The code examples in these tutorials can run against either the downloadable version of DynamoDB or the DynamoDB web service\.

 **Note**
  AWS SDKs are available for a wide variety of languages\.
 For a complete list, see [Tools for Amazon Web Services](https://aws.amazon.com/tools)\.